WICG/navigation-api/README.md

 #### Example: handling failed navigations

-To handle failed single-page navigations, i.e. navigations where the promise passed to `event.transitionWhile()` eventually rejects, you can listen to the `navigateerror` event and perform application-specific interactions.
+To handle failed single-page navigations, i.e. navigations where a promise returned by a handler passed to `event.intercept()` eventually rejects, you can listen to the `navigateerror` event and perform application-specific interactions.
 This event will be an [`ErrorEvent`](https://developer.mozilla.org/en-US/docs/Web/API/ErrorEvent) so you can retrieve the promise's rejection reason.
 For example, to display an error, you could do something like:

 ```js
 navigation.addEventListener("navigateerror", e => {